Financing A Business Purchase Acquisition Loans | 7 Park Avenue Financial

 ACQUISITION FINANCE SOLUTIONS - YOUR WAYS TO FINANCE AN ACQUISITION

-The importance of financing ongoing operations or fixed assets post-acquisition can't be overemphasized.
 If new owners cannot finance through their reserves, then options such as a business operating line, a non-bank business credit line, or simply a/r invoice financing should be considered.

 We recommend Confidential Receivable Financing as the optimum financing method when traditional bank credit can't do the job.

-ASSET BASED FINANCING SOLUTIONS / LEVERAGED BUYOUTS / MANAGEMENT BUYOUTS
+ASSET-BASED FINANCING SOLUTIONS / LEVERAGED BUYOUTS / MANAGEMENT BUYOUTS

 The asset-based lender, in effect, becomes the equivalent of your senior lender, in the same manner as would Canadian chartered banks, providing funding for day-to-day operational costs to maintain good cash reserves, in other words working capital!